Rachael Kirkconnell

 Rachael Kirkconnell (born September 26, 1996) is an American television personality, who is best known as the winner of season 25 of The Bachelor.

 Early life and education

 Kirkconnell was born and raised in Cumming, Georgia to parents Darrell and Kim Kirkconnell.
 She has a sister, Trinity, and a brother, Greyson.
-She is of Honduran descent on her father's side.
 She graduated from West Forsyth High School in 2015, and then from Georgia College & State University in 2019 with a degree in marketing.
 While in college, she was a member of Alpha Delta Pi, but left the sorority after attending a controversial Antebellum South plantation themed formal.

 Prior to appearing on The Bachelor, Kirkconnell was working as a graphic designer in Atlanta, Georgia.

 The Bachelor

 Kirkconnell was a contestant on Matt James' season of The Bachelor.
 James, who was the first African American male lead in the show's history, chose her over fellow finalist Michelle Young.
 However, he did not propose.

 During the live After the Final Rose special in March 2021, it was revealed that James had made the decision to end his relationship with Kirkconnell after her racially insensitive past was brought to light.